samunemeth/E-paper-Clock/README.md

 Despite these differences, the communication and setup for the displays are the same, they are a drop-in replacement for each other.

+### Display health

+As *WeAct Studio* does not provide any information regarding display health, I will be referencing [Waveshare's display health information](https://www.waveshare.com/wiki/2.9inch_e-Paper_Module_Manual#Precautions) for a very similar display.

+It suggest full refreshing every *"several"* partial refreshes.
+As *several* is not too exact, I would go with 5-10 partial refreshes for a full refresh
+However, after running one of the older displays for around 2 months with only fast refreshes, I do not see any mayor degradation.

+It also recommends a refresh interval of *"at least 180s"*.
+That will not happen for a clock of course, but again I do not see any particular reason this should affect the display in any negative way.

+They also suggest powering down the display, or putting it in deep sleep.
+This of course is done as soon as possible, and is an understandable requirement.

 ## Design Choices